zayelmech/PuntroSales-Demo/README.md

 - [x] Create a new ticket — stock is automatically deducted
 - [x] Cancel a ticket — stock will be re-added
 - [x] View ticket details and share a screenshot with overscroll
-- [ ] Filter sales by date range, status, etc.
+- [x] Filter sales by date range, status, etc. --> Still in progress
-- [ ] Download sales as CSV
+- [x] Download sales as CSV
 - [ ] Sales charts and income tracking — *Future*

 ### Clients